sherpa/sherpa/README.md

 In order to make Sherpa build its modules against a local `fftw` library, users need to change the default Sherpa build configuration as follows.

-First, make sure you download the Sherpa source tar ball, or get the source code from GitHub:
+First, make sure you download the Sherpa source tarball, or get the source code from GitHub:

     $ git clone https://github.com/sherpa/sherpa.git